dietercastel/SAE/README.md

 Default value: `'/xsrfFailure.log'`
 File path relative to your project to the file where possible XSRF attacks should be logged.

-### excludeAuthRoot (Boolean, Optional)
+### excludeSessionAuthRoot (Boolean, Optional)
 Default value: `true`
 Determines whether to exclude the root path "/" from the session authentication mechanism.
 Only the "/" path is excluded when true for obvious reasons.
 NOT "/somethinghere" nor "/some/thing/here".
 We assume that "/" is often used as public entry point for the web application that's why the default value is `true`.
-Setting this to false would result in making your application inaccesible to anyone without a valid session unless you excluded other routes with the `excludedAuthRoutes` option described next.
+Setting this to false would result in making your application inaccesible to anyone without a valid session unless you excluded other routes with the `excludeSessionAuthRoutes` option described next.

-### excludedAuthRoutes ([String], Optional)
+### excludeSessionAuthRoutes ([String], Optional)
 Default value: `[]`
 Other routes to exclude from the session authentication mechanism.
 Login route, register route and any resources that should be accessible without a valid session should be excluded.
 If you exclude for example `"/login"` all paths starting with `"/login/"` will ALSO be excluded from authentication.
 E.g. `"/login/admin"` and  `"/login/some/thing/here"` will be accessible without a valid session.